 The hotel is a veritable style museum, with 30 of the 57 rooms decorated by contemporary artists in bold and eccentric ways, from minimalist-conceptual to wacky-whimsical.
 You might find hanging street signs, witty graffiti, comic-strip frescoes, a ray of painted sunshine, a gold-walled cube with a pure white bed.
 But this is no snobby, hard-edged design hotel.
-It's affordable and unpretentious, comfortable and welcoming: one of the few remaining family-run places on the Riviera.
-And for the less design-conscious, the remaining 27 rooms offer a more sedate (though still seductively stylish) option.
+It's unpretentious and very affordable: one of the few remaining family-run places on the Riviera.
+And for the less design-conscious, the remaining 27 rooms offer a more sedate (though still comfortable) option.

 - Bright rooms with high ceilings, comfortable beds, powerful showers, enticing baths and plenty of mod cons alongside unique design.
 It's as far removed from chain hotels as can be!

 - Wonderful patio nestled in the lush garden ideal for a lingering breakfast or an alfresco dinner

 - Dinner is exceptional value, and during our latest revisit we ate one of the best steaks we’ve ever had

 - Superb Moroccan-style hammam, a spa offering herbal oil massages, and a sauna for exclusive use only

 - You're in the heart of town, amidst cool shops and buzzy restaurants, just a 5-minute walk from the Promenade des Anglais and 10 minutes from the Old Town

-- Rooms are undergoing a rolling refurbishment, which means some are pristine while others might need a slight touch up
+- Rooms are undergoing a rolling refurbishment, which means some are pristine while others look a little tired (and note, they cannot guarantee specific rooms within each category)

 - Breakfast is extra.
 We’d rather stroll into town and grab a coffee and pastry there instead